Standardly embedded train tracks and pseudo-Anosov maps with minimum expansion factor: Introduction

 \subsection{Acknowledgements}

 We would like to thank Ian Agol and Curtis McMullen for their support and encouragement throughout this project.
 We would like to thank Luya Wang, Anna Parlak, Saul Schleimer, and Henry Segerman for helpful conversations.
+We would like to thank Eiko Kin and Livio Liechti for their comments on an earlier version of this paper.
 This work was done while the first author was a participant of the Complex Dynamics program at the MSRI and later while she served at the NSF.